DennisSmuda/dennissmuda-website/src/routes/api/blog/content/serverless-api-tutorial.md

 ## FYI

-If you want to see the _end result_ we are going to build <a href="https://github.com/DennisSmuda/serverless-sample-api" target="_blank" rel="nofollower noreferer">check out the repo</a>.
+If you want to see the _end result_ we are going to build <a href="https://github.com/DennisSmuda/serverless-sample-api" target="_blank" rel="nofollower noreferrer">check out the repo</a>.